ZeelandFamily/avidly-frappe-charts/README.md

 3. Copy the provided shortcode and paste it in your post content.
 You can also use Gutenberg Shortcode Block to do this.

 4. Profit

+## Future improvements

+- Add build process for JS to compile the code to one file
+- Make more chart settings editable from dashboard, like axis options, line options and colors.
+- Import from CSV?